Hal Jordan: Infinite Frontier

 During Dark Crisis, Hal Jordan returns to Earth and is shocked to see Earth in chaos due to the "death" of the Justice League.
 He encounters a grown up Jonathan Samuel Kent, as well as Wally West.
 He learns from Black Adam that Pariah has teamed up with The Great Darkness and corrupted multiple cosmic villains to take down the Justice League and Justice League Incarnate.
 Hal Jordan tells Wally West to go find Barry Allen while he goes find where Pariah is.
 Hal Jordan meets up with the rest of the Green Lantern Corps, rescues Kyle Rayner from his prison, and formally introduces Kyle to Simon Baz, Sojourner Mullein, and Jessica Cruz.
 Hal Jordan, Sojourner, and Kyle go confront Pariah, where Hal Jordan realizes that Pariah has trapped the Justice League into fantasy worlds where it will turn into weapons.

 Hal Jordan is trapped in a world where he is attacked by a samurai Lantern version of Kyle Rayner, but is saved by Barry Allen.
 They decide to travel to the Justice League prisons to free everyone.
 They all confront Pariah, but Pariah vanishes to destroy Earth-Prime.
 Hal Jordan and Barry Allen create a plan where he will use his power Ring to connect the rest of the Justice League back home while Barry Allen will use his connection of the Multiversal vibrations to navigate.
 They manage to arrive back home to confront a possessed Deathstroke and his army Black Adam uses his powers to empower the rest of the Justice League to defeat Deathstroke's army, and Hal Jordan tells Barry he will stay on Earth for a while in order to be more grounded.
 They watch how the new heroes rebuild the Hall of Justice and are impressed by their bravery, and Hal Jordan goes out to hang with his Green Lantern Corps.

 Dawn of DC

 During Jeremy Adams' run on Green Lantern, Jordan quits the Green Lantern Corps after the Guardians of the Universe disappear and the United Planets take over the group.
 This results in Hal losing his power ring, so he gains a new Lantern ring from a Central Oan Battery near The Green's source of power and reconciles his relationship with Carol Ferris.
+A villain named Starbreaker plans to envelop the entire universe in sorrow by teaming up with Nathan (Carol's ex-boyfriend) and causing the emotional spectrum to enter a state of flux.
+With the help of Jadestone (a reformed Amazo robot) and John Stewart's sentient ring, Hal, Carol, Sinestro, Kyle, John, and Kilowog find the avatars of the emotional spectrum are trapped in the Source Wall, and agree to help them on the condition they never contact the Lanterns again.